Dragon863/EchoCLI/README.md

 ## Thanks

 This project would not have been possible without:
-- [j10hx40r](https://forum.xda-developers.com/m/j10hx40r.11878441/) - For helping me with initially rooting my device, showing me how to use fos_flags in combination and generally pointing me in the right direction when finding resources
+- [j10hx40r](https://forum.xda-developers.com/m/j10hx40r.11878441/) - For helping me with initially rooting my device, redesigning the patching system and showing me how to use fos_flags in combination and generally pointing me in the right direction when finding resources
 - [xyzz's Amonet](https://github.com/xyzz/amonet) - This is the exploit I have adapted for this device, including the bootrom exploit
 - [chaosmaster](https://github.com/chaosmaster) - Wrote lots of useful amonet code from which I used several snippets, including for fixing my GPT